 Since graduating Berklee College of Music in 2013 with a Bachelor's degree in Music Business, Jules has made a name for himself in the R&B, pop and gospel music scene by playing/recording with artists like Joss Stone, Mack Wilds, Vivian Green, Lil Mo, Caroline Vreeland, Jaheim, Evie Irie, Sylenna Johnson, Jermaine Paul, Bonfyre, Avant and many more...

 Every Sunday Jules can be seen playing guitar in Newark, New Jersey at the world-renowned New Hope Baptist church, a place with a great musical legacy and home church of Dionne Warwick, Whitney Houston and Emily “Cissy” Houston; under musical direction of gospel icon James Hall.

 Black music has played an extremely large roll in his life.

 Jules also has a passion for politics.
 In addition to being a part of multiple local democratic clubs, he has been a democratic committeeman in the central New Jersey area.
-He is a strong advocate for anti-racism and anti-discrimination and is a strong supporter of the Black Lives Matter social movement.
+He is a strong advocate for anti-racism and anti-discrimination.
 As a Jewish person he believes, “if we stand idly by as atrocities are being done to our countrymen and women, we are complicit in the act.
 Never again.”

 Jules is a proud endorser of Paul Reed Smith Guitars, Luther Lee Pickups and Bogner amplification.